MSE250/Plotting-Guidebook-for-MSE-250/README.md

 Please feel free to read along and execute the code and see how it works.

 Hello everyone.
-In this series, we will be guiding you through the essentials of plotting and basic data statistics using Matlab and Jupyter Notebook.  \
+In this series, we will be guiding you through the essentials of plotting and basic data statistics using Matlab and Jupyter Notebook.

 ## Which platform is easier?
-In my opinion, Matlab tends to be more user-friendly for those who are just starting out. \
+In my opinion, Matlab tends to be more user-friendly for those who are just starting out.

 ## How to use

 Matlab: \
-You can download Matlab from the official website:https: //www.mathworks.com/academia/tah-portal/michigan-state-university-1110432.html \
+You can download Matlab from the official website: `https: //www.mathworks.com/academia/tah-portal/michigan-state-university-1110432.html` \
 Alternatively, you can use Matlab online, which is a convenient option.
 However, be mindful that using Matlab online might present some issues, such as difficulty in accessing local files and occasional performance issues.

 Jupyter Notebook: \
 For those who prefer an online environment, Jupyter Notebook is a great choice.
-You can access it through this link: https://jupyter.org/try-jupyter/lab/ \
+You can access it through this link: `https://jupyter.org/try-jupyter/lab/` \
 Jupyter Notebook offers a robust, interactive environment for coding and data analysis.

 ## If you encounter any problems